lewisrodgers/codelabs/calendar-api/README.md

-# How to use domain wide delegation to manipulate a user's Google Calendar
+# How to use domain-wide delegation to manipulate a user's Google Calendar

 The basic script in `main.py` demonstrates how one might use domain-wide delegation to access a specific user's calendar to clear their events, without requiring manual authorization from the user.